 On the other end of the spectrum, movies and TV can also show romance in very idealistic terms that can also put wildly high expectations on dating and romance.
 We see images of firework first kisses and men as knights in shining armor there to rescue women from the misery of single life, and we become bitter when our real relationships don't unfold quite like The Notebook or Titanic.

 So What?
 Should I Move to a Cabin in the Woods?

 The most important step in getting out from under the media's iron grip is first to recognize that every message the media sends is mostly about keeping us anxious, dissatisfied, unhappy, and in a continual state of seeking instant gratification, novelty, and pleasure to assuage our "unhappiness."
 As soon as we recognize that, we can break free of the shackles.

-But the work does not end there.
+But the work doesn't end there.
 We need to focus on no longer being passively entertained, and instead stay alert and discerning to messages.
-It is imperative that we bring into question what said messages are and how they are influencing us.
+It's imperative that we bring into question what said messages are and how they're influencing us.
 Are they making us happier?
 Is it only for short bursts of time?
 Or are they making us feel more miserable in the long run?